xpack/web-jekyll/pages/xbb/prerequisites.md

 Any GNU/Linux distribution that is able to run Docker should be ok; it is not necessary to have a physical machine, virtual machines are perfectly fine.
 For better results, dedicate 3-4 cores and 8-12 GB of RAM.

+The XBB v5.0.0 uses Ubuntu 18 LTS for both Intel and Arm GNU/Linux.

+{% include note.html content="Building Arm binaries requires
+an Arm machine.
+A Raspberry Pi 4 8GB equipped with a Samsung Portable T7 USB 3 SSD is a good solution." %}

+{% include note.html content="Although Arm 32 binaries can be build
+inside Docker containers running on AArch64 machines, it is still recommended to use a 32-bit OS, to avoid issues caused by the differences between armv7 and armv8." %}

 The build scripts were tested on: